 Have you ever wished to be able to use PRTG directly via PowerShell?
 Well, we already asked you about a PRTG CLI at the beginning of the year - the survey showed that some of you would like to use PRTG with text commands - but currently we don't offer an out-of-the-box solution.
 The powerful C#/PowerShell library called PrtgAPI can help.

 PrtgAPI implements a collection of types, methods and cmdlets that help create and execute the API requests required to interface with PRTG.
 Upon executing a request, PrtgAPI will deserialize the result into an object (Sensor, Device, Probe, etc) containing type safe properties appropriate for the given data type.
 You will find further information including the download on GitHub.

 Indeed, there is also a script to monitor user accounts within Active Directory using PRTG.
 Utilizing a PowerShell Custom Sensor, combined with this script by Florian Rossmark, you can query data about disabled, expired or locked-out users directly from Active Directory and display it in PRTG.
 For such queries, an AD user with read privileges is sufficient.
 You will be amazed at how much data your Active Directory reveals even without admin rights.
 All details including the complete PowerShell script can also be found in the blog it-admins.com.

 iPlease note: We have carefully checked and selected these scripts, but as they are not part of PRTG they are not officially supported by PRTG Tech Support.

 Do you have a PRTG related script you want to contribute?
 Perfect!
-Just make it available on Github and share it with us using the “Submit Your Script” button in our PRTG Script World.
+Just make it available on Github and share it with us using the “Submit Your Script” button in our PRTG Sensor Hub.
 We are excited to receive your feedback!